Carl Zeiss: Optical glass

 After mastering the problem of producing objectives based on theoretical calculation one problem remained, namely the production of suitable optical glass.
 At the time optical glass was obtained from England, France or Switzerland and left much to be desired in quality, reliable availability, selection of optical properties and prompt delivery.
 The optical properties were not consistent from batch to batch and, as important, those glasses which could be obtained were not ideal for the properties calculated to give the best correction in a microscope objective.

 Abbe and Zeiss were convinced that the optical qualities of the microscope objective could be improved further if glasses with certain properties could be obtained.
 Unfortunately, no such glasses existed.
 Zeiss once again supported Abbe in his theoretical work with the resources of the workshop to produce objectives using liquids in lens triplets to test his theory by 1873, known as polyop objectives in the workshop.
 Liquid lens triplets were not a new idea.
 David Brewster describes them in his Treatise on the Microscope of 1837 for the Encyclopædia Britannica.
 They allow access to several optical properties which are not accessible in glasses.
 Unfortunately, they are not commercially viable.
 These expensive and commercially useless experiments proved that Abbe's prediction was correct.
 Superior optical corrections were possible.
-Abbe and Zeiss' 1872 series of objectives, including the water immersion objectives, were as good as anything made at the time.
+Abbe and Zeiss's 1872 series of objectives, including the water immersion objectives, were as good as anything made at the time.
 For the first time, these objectives were better than anything made anywhere.
 This result provided the argument for developing new glasses.

 Abbe discussed the problem of expanding the range of properties of optical glasses with the major producers with no success, but he continued to search for a way forward.
 Zeiss and Abbe responded very enthusiastically to the enquiries of the chemist and glass technician Otto Schott when Schott contacted Abbe to seek help characterizing new chemical compositions in glasses.
 Schott was uniquely skilled at producing small batches of experimental glass compositions in high quality.
 He was convinced to move to Jena and expand his experiments.
 After demonstrating dozens of successful experiments, Zeiss used his credibility and connections to obtain financial support from the Prussian government for the efforts.
 Within two years of the establishment of a glassworks in Jena, Zeiss, Abbe and Schott could offer dozens of well characterized optical glasses with repeatable composition and on large scale.
 The firm still operates as Schott AG.

 In the same publications announcing the Schott glassworks line of products, Zeiss announced a new set of objectives, based on Abbe's work, corrected to a higher standard than any existing lenses.
 The apochromatic objectives represented the success of collaborations lasting almost two decades.